fbpx

 Saint Louis University masters in psychology

-Saint Louis University offers students an M.S. in Clinical Psychology (84 total credits), Experimental Psychology (59 total credits), and Industrial-Organization Psychology (73 total credits), but students must continue on to receive their doctoral degree.
-Terminal master’s degrees are not offered in any of the before-mentioned areas, though students already with a master’s degree in those areas may apply for the Ph.D. program.
+Saint Louis University offers M.S. degrees in clinical psychology (84 credits), experimental psychology (59 credits), and industrial-organizational psychology (73 credits).
+However, these are not terminal degrees; students are expected to continue on to receive their doctoral degree.
+Terminal master’s degrees are not offered in these areas, though students who already hold a master’s degree in these fields may apply directly to the Ph.D. program.

 School Overview